PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/activity-tracking/index.md

 ---

 # Tracking Quests on ZkEVM

 Tracking on-chain activities can be a challenging task for developers.
 It requires a deep understanding of the underlying blockchain protocol and the ability to process large amounts of data per block.

 With the Snapshotter Peers, developers can easily track on-chain activities across various blockchains and protocols.
-The only thing they need to do is write a Snapshot Processor that extracts and return the relevant data from the list of transactions in a block which are already accessible to them, thanks to [preloading](/docs/protocol/specifications/snapshotter/preloading).
+The only thing they need to do is write a Snapshot Processor that extracts and returns the relevant data from the list of transactions in a block which are already accessible to them, thanks to [preloading](/docs/protocol/specifications/snapshotter/preloading).

 ## Why On-Chain Activity Tracking Matters

 Being able to track on-chain activities is crucial for a wide range of applications, including:
 - **Understanding User Interactions**: It helps in identifying patterns and trends in how users interact with different blockchain protocols.
 - **Identifying trends**: It helps in identifying trends in how users interact with different blockchain protocols.
 For example, it can be used to identify the most popular smart contracts or the most active wallet addresses.
-- **Signal to Tradign Strategies**: It can be used to identify potential trading opportunities based on the activity of specific wallet addresses or smart contracts.
+- **Signal to Trading Strategies**: It can be used to identify potential trading opportunities based on the activity of specific wallet addresses or smart contracts.
 - **Quest Completion Tracking**: It can be used to track the completion of quests or tasks on the blockchain.

 For example, we at Powerloom use Quest completion tracking for our Testnet program participants.
 We leverage Snapshotter Peers to monitor on-chain activities of testnet participants across various chains and protocols.
 These quests predominantly operate in [Bulk Mode](/docs/protocol/specifications/snapshotter/snapshot-build#data-source-specification-bulk-mode) due to their one-time nature and the highly dynamic set of participants involved.

 ## Building an On-Chain Activity Tracker

 ### Snapshot Building